chadpark07/recipe-investigation/README.md

 I chose this variable to predict as I would like to know which factors go into deciding whether or not a recipe is Asian.
 I also found above in the hypothesis testing that people rate American recipes with high use of ingredients higher than Asian recipes with high use of ingredients.
 I will use this variable as well as other simple variables for the baseline model to see if these variables are good predictors for deciding if a dish is Asian or not.

-For model evaluation F1-score will be used due to there being way more non-Asian recipes compared to that of Asian recipes.
+For model evaluation, F1-score will be used due to there being way more non-Asian recipes compared to that of Asian recipes.
 Other metrics such as accuracy may be problematic as the result can be misleading due to the imbalance of classes being predicted.

 The information I would know at the “time of prediction” would be all features in the merged dataset.
 I will use the features in this dataset for my prediction problem since they will already be known when deciding whether or not a recipe is Asian.
+In the future if the type of cuisine is missing, the model created could be used to fill in this missing value.

 ## **Baseline Model**